Isak Alemayehu

-Isak Alexander Alemayehu Mulugeta (born 11 October 2006) is a Swedish professional footballer who plays as a central midfielder for EFL Championship club Queens Park Rangers.
+Isak Alexander Alemayehu Mulugeta (born 11 October 2006) is a Swedish professional footballer who plays as a central midfielder for club Queens Park Rangers.
 He has represented Sweden at multiple youth international levels.

 Early life

 Alemayehu was born in Umeå, Sweden.
 He is of Ethiopian and Salvadoran descent; his father is from Ethiopia and his mother from El Salvador.

 Club career

 Alemayehu began playing football at AIK before joining the youth academy of Djurgården.

 He made his senior debut for Djurgården on 6 November 2022 in an Allsvenskan match against Mjällby AIF, at the age of 16 years and 26 days.
+In doing so he became the youngest Djurgården player in Allsvenskan history.

 In early 2024, he was loaned to Dutch club Feyenoord where he joined their youth setup.
-Later in 2024, he was loaned to FC Stockholm Internazionale in Sweden’s third tier, Division 1, making four appearances.
+Later in 2024, he was loaned to FC Stockholm Internazionale in Sweden's third tier, Division 1, making four appearances.

-For the 2025 season, Alemayehu has returned to Djurgårdens IF and has featured in domestic and European matches.
+For the 2025 season, Alemayehu returned to Djurgårdens IF and featured in both domestic and European matches.
+Alemayehu scored his first career goal on 1 May 2025 in a 4–1 home loss in the first leg of Djurgården's 2024–25 UEFA Conference League Semi-final defeat to Chelsea.
+It was Djurgården's only goal in the tie.

-On 01 September 2025, Alemayehu joined EFL Championship side Queens Park Rangers for an undisclosed fee.
+On 1 September 2025, Alemayehu joined EFL Championship side Queens Park Rangers for an undisclosed fee.